 AMY GOODMAN: How about your kids in the Brooklyn school?
 We asked Nesreen about her girls.
 What about the effect of this email exchange with your kids?
 How old are they?

-BRUCE WALLACE: They’re high school students in Brooklyn, so they are between twelve and eighteen years old.
+BRUCE WALLACE: They’re high school students in Brooklyn, so they are between 12 and 18 years old.
 For them, it was partly an awakening of knowledge, and for myself also.
 I have a few college degrees.
 I went up to the Master’s level.
 I knew nothing about Iraq.
 I had to look for it on the map.
 I knew nothing about the culture, nothing about the people.
 For me, it was an awakening, and for my students also.
 I remember one email that said, "Oh, you hear Jay-Z in Baghdad?"
 We just had no idea of who these people were, and little by little learned to understand them as people very much like ourselves.
 And that was a very powerful thing for the students.

 JUAN GONZALEZ: And, Nesreen, you’re spending two months now or some time here in the United States.
 Your impressions, having come from Baghdad now and coming here to the United States, your reaction to this country?